gharials/dev-path/docs/building-softwares/react-js.md

 Just as an event handler function runs after a user event (e.g., a click), React provides a way to run a function _after a component is rendered._ This is called an _effect_. _An effect is a function that runs after the component is rendered and committed._

 In React components, effects are passed as a callback to `useEffect` function.
 React will execute the callback _after rendering and committing the component._ Notice that an event handler function is run only when the event occurs, and it may never run if the event does not occur.
-But an effect function always runs after the component is rendered, regardless of any user event.
+But an effect function always runs after the component is rendered and committed, regardless of any user event.

 ```javascript hl_lines="7-9"
 import React, { useState, useEffect } from 'react';